 But let’s take a look at what’s packed inside this version.
 Macadamia nuts which are full of monounsaturated fats, the same that’s in avocados and olive oil and which helps to lower cholesterol.
 Sunflower seeds and pepitas (pumpkin seeds) which are rich in vitamin E, manganese, phosphorus and other minerals and nutrients.
 Unsweetened coconut flakes and dried apricots which contain fiber and iron.
 Almonds which are loaded with biotin, vitamin E and fiber.
 And flaxseed which is rich in omega-3 essential fatty acids.
 In other words, loads of good stuff!

 And the recipe…well, I chuckle at even calling it a recipe.
 Because you literally throw all ingredients in a mixing bowl, stir together and serve.

-I make a large batch, put it in a sealed container and store it for several weeks.
+I make a large batch for meal prep, put it in a sealed container and store it for several weeks.
 Just remember that you don’t need much, only about 2/3 cup macadamia muesli per serving – as it’s filling and very nutrient-dense.

 - Add all ingredients except the coconut milk into a large bowl and stir until combined.

 - Serve individual portions and add coconut milk.

 - Store remaining muesli in an airtight container for several weeks.